 Pets: 1 - £15 per pet per week/short break

-Pet Notes: One small well-behaved - Please keep under control as the grounds are shared.
+Pet Notes: One small well-behaved - Please keep under control.

 Heating: Oil central heating, wood burner - starter pack provided.